Introduction to Tradeskilling

 Quicklink (copy this):

-Well, tradeskilling involves certain skills to be used alongside tools and certain items to create something really fantastic and wonderful.. usually!
+Well, tradeskilling involves certain skills to be used alongside tools and certain items to combine, shape, and create something really fantastic and wonderful ...usually!

-All of your tradeskills can be found in the Trade and Repair tab of your skills user interface:
+All of your tradeskills can be found in the Trade and Repair tab of your Skills user interface window and can be accessed via the buttons on your UI interface, or by using the shortcut key "U" on your keyboard:

-All of the skills are dependant on Intellegence and at least one other basic ability.
+All of the skills are dependent on intelligence and at least one other basic ability.
 Depending on your profession and breed, allocating Improvement Points (IP) into these skills can differ in "cost".

-Some professions are "made" for tradeskilling, by this I mean that they have a lot of items that can be used to increase tradeskill skills, they have good bonuses in armour that is specific for them and to spend Improvement Points on tradeskills isnt as costly as for professions that are not "made" for Tradeskilling.
+Some professions are "made" for tradeskilling, by this we mean that they have a lot of items that can be used to increase tradeskill skills, they have good bonuses in armor that are specific for them and to spend Improvement Points on tradeskills isn't as costly as for professions that are not "Tradeskilling specific.

-Just because you aren't a profession that is potentially "made" for tradeskilling does not mean you cannot tradeskill - but it isnt highly adviseable, mainly due to the fact that to get anywhere in AO, you have to grow your character, and this doesn't come by tradeskilling alone.
+Just because you aren't a profession that is potentially "made" for tradeskilling does not mean you cannot tradeskill - but it isn't highly advisable, mainly due to the fact that to get anywhere in AO, you have to grow your character, and this doesn't come by tradeskilling alone.
 Due to this, wasting IP in areas where it can be avoided, should be avoided.

 Usefulness depends on your criteria on the whole.
 What do you want to make?
 Many tradeskillers start out making implants or perhaps a set of Carbonum Armor.
 So, at a low level as a tradeskiller, think about what you want to do with your skills and then, as you grow and develop and inturn gain more IP - perhaps raise other skills too depending on what you want to make.